 If the adenoma causes hyperthyroidism it may lead to:

 - Menstrual disturbance

-- Skin changes—increased facial hair, acne, bruising, or bluish stretch marks
+- Skin changes such as increased facial hair in women, acne, bruising, or bluish stretch marks

 - Obesity, especially around the wrist